wellspringcp/wellspring/01-principles/01-03-equality-vs-the-morality-of-life-apologia.md

 ## Special appeal to Judeo-Christian believers:

-It is important to specifically address the followers of Judeo-Christianity and convince them of an error they have accepted as being part of their bible's code of morality when absolutely **isn't** - we offer an olive branch to the (not insignificant) following of Judeo-Christianity to hopefully make it easier for them to graduate toward the Morality of Life based on objectively verifiable facts.
+It is important to specifically address the followers of Judeo-Christianity and convince them of an error they have accepted as being part of their bible's code of morality when it absolutely **isn't** - we offer an olive branch to the (not insignificant) following of Judeo-Christianity to hopefully make it easier for them to graduate toward the Morality of Life based on objectively verifiable facts.

 ### Does the Judeo-Christian bible actually teach that "All men are created equal"?
 What does it actually teach?